JonathanPorta/coffeeshop/README.md

-jshop
+coffeeShop
 =====

-jshop - an open source TDD ecommerce shop using node, angular and JEFRi.
+coffeeShop - an open source TDD ecommerce shop using node, angular, JEFRi and, of course, coffescript.